 Whilst there is clearly a need for firms to offer credit facilities to those that cannot access conventional mainstream credit, this is clearly aimed at exploiting those who can least afford it.

 TREATING CUSTOMERS FAIRLY

-One thing I correctly predicted would happen about ‘rent to buy firms’ being regulated in a similar way to pay-day firms by the Financial Conduct Authority in December 2016.
+One thing I correctly predicted was ‘rent to buy firms’ being regulated in a similar way to pay-day firms by the Financial Conduct Authority in December 2016.

 I also wrote about PCPs set to be the new PPI in May 2017.

 What are your thoughts on car dealerships and bad credit for vulnerable customers?
 Do you see this as a rip-off or an essential life-line for consumers with bad credit that need car finance?